 Diet.
 What you consume on a daily basis can affect the results of your urine pH test.
-Examples of more acidic foods are grains, sodas, fish, sugary foods, and foods that are high in protein.
+Examples of foods that result in more acidic urine include foods high in protein like fish and beans and nuts.
+Also high carbohydrate foods like sugary foods and sodas.
 Foods with high alkaline levels include vegetables, nuts, and most fruits.

 Medical conditions.
 The existence of various medical conditions, whether known or unknown, can affect your urine pH test.
-The following conditions can cause your urine to measure at an alkaline pH level:
+The following conditions can cause your urine to measure at an acidic pH level:

-Similarly, a pH level higher than the normal range could indicate that you are experiencing one of the following conditions:
+Similarly, urine that is more basic than normal (high pH>8) could indicate that you are experiencing one of the following conditions:

 Why Take a Urine pH Test?

 Some medications can alter your urine pH levels.
 A doctor may use a pH test to evaluate whether your medication is causing your urine to be too acidic.

 The pH level of your urine impacts your risk for kidney stones.
 There is a risk of a certain kind of stone when the pH is high (basic), and a different kind of stone with the pH is low (acidic)

 Kidney stones can be very painful, as they prevent the passing of urine from the kidney to the urinary system.
 By using a urine pH test, your doctor can determine the chances of the formation of kidney stones.
 A urine test can also help determine whether kidney stone treatments are effective.

 How to Prepare for a Urine pH Test